Full EDF takeover suspended by market watchdog pending minority shareholder lawsuit

-PARIS, Jan 26 (Reuters) - The AMF market watchdog has decided to put the French state's full takeover of energy giant EDF EDF.PA on hold until a Paris court renders its decision on the merits of a lawsuit challenging the deal brought by minority shareholders, EDF confirmed on Thursday.
+PARIS, Jan 26 (Reuters) - The AMF market watchdog has put the French state's full takeover of energy giant EDF EDF.PA on hold until a Paris court decides on the merits of a lawsuit challenging the deal brought by minority shareholders, EDF confirmed on Thursday.

 EDF on Thursday confirmed this decision in a press release, saying it had decided on Wednesday that the buyout would be closed until the ruling, expected by May 2.